Robust, Observable, and Evolvable Agentic Systems Engineering: A Principled Framework Validated via the Fairy GUI Agent: Case Study: Fairy Mobile GUI Agent

+The Long-term Memory Manager is the core component for maintaining long-term memory, managing the persistent knowledge that Fairy's agents rely upon.
+Adhering to [EMA-I.2], the manager is designed to store two categories of knowledge, defined as:

+\begin{itemize} \item \textbf{App Tricks} are a series of experiential prompts for a certain App, belonging to the [EMA-I.2] defined procedural memory, including experience absorbed from previous executions, lessons absorbed from trial-and-error, and operation techniques provided by human experts.
+App Tricks are described by natural language text, including planning tricks ($T_{Plan}$), action decision tricks ($T_{Exec}$), and error recovery tricks ($T_{ExecErr}$). \item \textbf{App Map} is a knowledge graph for a certain App, belonging to the [EMA-I.2] defined Semantic Memory, including all App activities, pages, component information, and logical relationships seen in previous actions.
+App Map is described by a graph, each App includes several pages, which in turn include several in-page nodes, each page node includes the current component's description and operation logical relationship (e.g., jump to new page, partial refresh). \end{itemize}

+Adhering to [EMA-I.3] and [EMA-II.2], the query and update pipelines for these knowledge categories are designed as follows:

-\textbf{App Trick Learner} ($\mathcal{L}_{AT}$) performs high-level reflection on the sub-task execution trace, identifying failed or redundant steps and discrepancies between initial and final plans.
-It summarizes experience-based tricks $T$ to avoid similar issues and improve planning. $\mathcal{L}_{AT}$ analyzes the full execution record $\mathcal{M}_{\mathcal{O}}$ to generate three types of tricks for app $AM_p$: planning $T_{\mathrm{p}}$, execution $T_{\mathrm{exe}}$, and error recovery $T_{\mathrm{err}}$.
+\textbf{1) App Tricks: } The App Trick Learner ($\mathcal{AL}_{AT}$) performs high-level reflection on the sub-task execution trace, identifying failed or redundant steps and discrepancies between initial and final plans.
+It summarizes experience-based tricks ($T$) to avoid similar issues and improve planning.
+After the App-Level Executor execution, $\mathcal{AL}_{AT}$ analyzes the full execution record $\mathcal{M}_{T}$ to generate three types of tricks for app $AM_p$: planning ($T_{\mathrm{p}}$), execution $T_{\mathrm{exe}}$, and error recovery ($T_{\mathrm{err}}$) .

-Besides these learned tricks, $T$ also includes general-purpose tricks $T^{\mathrm{Common}}$ provided by human experts.
-At runtime, agents retrieve relevant knowledge via query $q$ using a retrieval-augmented generator (RAG, $\mathcal{S}$):
+Besides these learned tricks, $T$ also includes general-purpose tricks $T^\mathrm{Common}$ provided by human experts.
+At runtime, agents retrieve relevant knowledge via query $q$ using a retrieval-augmented generator (RAG, $\mathcal{S}$) :

-\textbf{App Map Learner} ($\mathcal{L}_{AM}$) tracks screen transitions, along with triggering actions and components, to construct a knowledge graph of UI behavior.
-After execution, $\mathcal{L}_{AM}$ analyzes each action execution trace $\mathcal{M}_A$ to generate descriptive records $M_\mathcal{N}$ for page components $\mathcal{N}$:
+\textbf{2) App Map:} The App Map Learner ($\mathcal{AL}_{AM}$) tracks screen transitions, along with the triggering actions and components, to construct a knowledge graph of UI behavior.
+After execution, $\mathcal{AL}_{AM}$ analyzes each action execution trace $\mathcal{M}_{A}$ to generate descriptive records $M_\mathcal{N}$ for page components $\mathcal{N}$: